codemonkeymichael/AlongiYardscapes/README.md

 Primary - #c96722
 Secondary - #124a2f

-You will find the logo in various formats in the
+You will find the logo in various formats in the wwwroot/images/Logo/ folder above.